vipulnaik/diet-exercise-health/profile-information/health-profile.md

 incidents) in
 [blood_pressure_readings.sql](../sql/blood_pressure_readings.sql).

-As of 2025-10-03, the most recent morning heart rate readings from the BP machine (before exercise or eating) were on 2025-10-03 with readings of 60 bpm and 61 bpm respectively.
-However, I had [health issues](../events/2025/2025-10-02-health-issues.md) at the time, which likely contributed to the heart rate being a little higher than it would otherwise be.

-The previous morning heart rate readings from the BP machine (before exercise or eating) as measured as part of blood pressure measurement were on 2025-06-25 with readings of 54 bpm and 54 bpm respectively.
-The ambient temperature at the time I took the readings was 65 degrees Fahrenheit.
+As of 2025-11-30, the most recent morning heart rate readings from the BP machine (before exercise or eating) were on 2025-11-30 with readings of 56 bpm and 57 bpm respectively.
+The ambient temperature at the time I took the readings was 60 degrees Fahrenheit.

 I also record my heart rate and SpO2 as part of my monthly pulse oximeter readings (as well as other one-off readings in response to